 Understanding SXG Nifty meaning & its impact on Indian share market: If you are an active stock market trader in India, I’m sure that you would have definitely have heard of the term ‘SGX Nifty’.
 If you open any business news channel, then before the opening of the Indian equity market, all you will see is an hour-long discussion on the SGX Nifty and its implications on the opening of the Nifty for that day.

-The importance of understanding this terminology can be seen from the fact that it is one of the most popular hashtags followed or searched over different social media like Twitter if one wants to have a better picture of the Indian Equity market.
+The importance of understanding this terminology can be seen from the fact that it is one of the most popular hashtags followed or searched over different social media platforms like Twitter, if one wants to have a better picture of the Indian Equity market.
 In this post, we are going to discuss what exactly is SGX nifty and how it affects Indian share market.

 What is SGX Nifty?

 The word SGX is an acronym for the Singapore Stock Exchange.
-Besides, Nifty is the benchmark index of the National Stock Exchange (NSE) of India and it is comprised of the top 50 companies listed on NSE.
-So, if we were to add these two constituents, we can say that SGX Nifty is the Indian Nifty trading on the Singapore Stock Exchange.
+Further, Nifty is the benchmark index of the National Stock Exchange (NSE) of India and it is comprised of the top 50 companies listed on NSE.
+Overall, if we were to add these two constituents, we can say that SGX Nifty is the Indian Nifty trading on the Singapore Stock Exchange.
 It is an actively traded futures contract on Singapore Exchange.

 Who is allowed to trade SGX Nifty?

-Any investor who is interested in trading Nifty, but is not able to access Indian Markets, finds trading SGX Nifty very good alternative to trade.
+Any investor who is interested in trading Nifty, but is not able to access Indian Markets, finds trading SGX Nifty a very good alternative to trade.
 Even the big hedge funds who have big exposure in the Indian market find SGX Nifty as a good alternative to hedge their positions.